aws/aws-graviton-getting-started/java.md

 continuing to improve performance of Java workloads running on Graviton processors and if you have the choice of a JDK to use we recommend using Corretto as it provides the fastest way to get access to the performance improvements AWS is making.

 Versions of Corretto released since October 2020 are built to use the most optimal atomic operations within the JVM: Corretto11 (all variants); Correto8 (on Amazon Linux 2 only).
 This has shown to reduce GC time in some workloads, and avoids contention in net-intensive workloads like Apache Kafka.

+Versions of Corretto11 (>=11.0.12) come with additional enhancements to improve performance on workloads with light to moderate lock-contention: improved spin-lock behavior inside the JVM, enhanced implementation of `Thread.onSpinWait()` on Graviton2.

 ### Java JVM Options
 There are numerous options that control the JVM and may lead to better performance.
 Three that